aIntroduction

 Succession Planning

-Succession planning is not a standalone activity; it is an integral part of the organisation's strategic planning process.
+Succession planning is not a standalone activity but an integral part of the organisation's strategic planning process.
 Identifying potential successors involves assessing not only technical competencies but also leadership qualities, adaptability, and emotional intelligence.
 Organisations must invest in the development of these individuals, providing them with opportunities to broaden their horizons and prepare for future leadership roles.
 By creating a talent pipeline that is agile and responsive to changing market demands, organisations can navigate leadership transitions smoothly, ensuring continuity and stability even in the face of unforeseen challenges.

 How Can Organisations Help Talent Learn and Grow?